Pilots that drive innovation in teaching and learning.

 2021-2022 Pilots

 Pressbooks is software that facilitates the creation of open educational resources.
 Users are able to create textbooks and course materials, remix the creations of other users, and add interactive elements like videos and quizzes.
-This pilot is a collaborative effort between Digital Learning and the University Libraries.
+This pilot was a collaborative effort between Digital Learning and the University Libraries.

 GoReact is an interactive, cloud-based platform for feedback, grading, and critiquing student video assignments.
 It allows instructors to give time-stamped feedback on student videos, grade student video submissions using rubrics, and view reports on student progress.
-This pilot is a collaborative effort between Digital Learning and the College of Education.
+This pilot was a collaborative effort between Digital Learning and the College of Education.

 Perusall is a tool that encourages social reading, collaborative annotation, and discussion within a class reading.
-Perusall is integrated within D2L, offers machine grading based on student engagement, and a robust set of analytical tools.
-Our pilot is focused on applications of social annotation in various disciplines, best practices, and student perceptions.
+Perusall is integrated within Brightspace, offers machine grading based on student engagement, and a robust set of analytical tools.
+Our pilot focused on applications of social annotation in various disciplines, best practices, and student perceptions.